View your child's medical records and schedule appointments through our secure, online portal, day or night.

 For some kids, a lifestyle change may be enough to reduce the risk for serious disease.
 A doctor may recommend:

 - Getting more exercise.
-By taking just one of those hours spent in front of a screen each day and spending it on something that gets the blood flowing, kids can dramatically improve their blood pressure, cholesterol, and sensitivity to the effects of insulin.
+By taking just one of those hours spent in front of a screen each day and spending it on something that gets the blood flowing, kids can greatly improve their blood pressure, cholesterol, and sensitivity to the effects of insulin.

-Here's a great thing kids can learn about cause-and-effect: they have the power to positively influence many health outcomes.
+Kids and teens have the power to positively influence many health outcomes.
 Eating right and staying active are two ways they can help ensure a healthier tomorrow.